 A very large percentage of the people in the families covered in this website attended high school in the little towns of Dundee or Ida, Michigan.
 They were either Vikings or Comets and the athletic teams of the schools played regularly each year.

 The genealogy website, Ancestry.com, has a section where yearbooks from high schools across the country have been scanned into digital form.
 As a member of Ancestry, I was able to view yearbooks for Dundee High School from 1949 into the 1980s.
 Not every year is available but there are enough to find pictures of many, many relatives.
-Several yearbooks were also available for the high schools in Milan, Monroe, Britton, Deerfield, Blissfield, Battle Creek, Mt Pleasant and other places were family members lived.
+Several yearbooks were also available for the high schools in Ida, Milan, Monroe, Britton, Deerfield, Blissfield, Battle Creek, Mt Pleasant, Toledo and other places were family members lived.

-By far, the largest number of our relatives attended Dundee High School.
-Very early members all attended Bridge School in Raisinville Township.
+By far, the largest number of our relatives have attended Dundee High School.
+Very early members all attended Bridge School in Raisinville Township through the 8th grade.
 In the late 1940s when these one-room schools were consolidated into community school districts, Bridge became part of the Dundee grouping.
-Of Wm Carl and Mary Heiden's 13 children, all of them attended Bridge School through the 8th grade.
-Only the final two daughters, Norma "Jeanie" Heiden and Wilma (Heiden) Bicking attended high school and that was in Dundee.

-From what we have found, it appears that nearly all of us with the surname Heiden attended Dundee.
-This is with the exception of those in the Herman Heiden branch who lived in Isabella County.
-They were the only early generation Heiden family to move away from Monroe County.
-Of Wm Carl and Mary's children only Hilda (Heiden) Fuller lived outside the county with their children going to school in Battle Creek.
-Wilma (Heiden) Bicking's children went to Monroe High School and Marie (Heiden) Tommelein's sons attended Milan High School.
+From what we have found, it appears that a majority of us with the surname Heiden attended Dundee.
+This is with the exception of those in the Herman Heiden branch who lived in Isabella County starting in 1915.
+They were the only early generation of the Heiden family to move away from Monroe County.

 The pictures include class pictures, school organizations, sports, scholastic honors and snapshots that help us get to know these people better.
 We have a lot of special people in our family!